 - 5.36 The longer a pension scheme member lives after retirement, the greater the cost of providing a defined benefit pension.
 Ongoing funding valuations require an assumption regarding the assumed longevity of members and their dependants.
-Such assumptions should reflect the particular membership of the scheme (in other words, whether the members' industry or geographical location suggests they might live for longer or shorter than average), and should allow for expected future improvements in longevity. - 5.37 Figures 5.1 and 5.2 show the expected age at death for a 65 year old male pension scheme member at the valuation date (in Figure 5.1) and for a male pension scheme member retiring at age 65 twenty years after the valuation date (Figure 5.2).
-The dates chosen coincide with the funding valuation reports in 2009 and 2014 and the actuarial report produced by Aon Hewitt which reflects the PDAM cut-off date of 31 March 2012.
-We understand that the 2012 expected age at death figures were calculated using the mortality assumptions stated in the 2011 funding valuation.
-Figures 5.1 and 5.2 also show the corresponding data published by the Pensions Regulator on the range of longevity assumptions used for funding purposes by UK private sector defined benefit pension schemes. - 5.38 The Pensions Regulator10 data in Figures 5.1 and 5.2 are shown separately for valuation dates (September to September years in each case).
-For each year, the following statistics are shown: - > The 5th percentile of schemes (bottom of the block); - > The median of schemes (boundary between the two colours); and - > The 95th percentile of schemes (top of the block).
+Such assumptions should reflect the particular membership of the scheme (in other words, whether the members' industry or geographical location suggests they might live for longer or shorter than average), and should allow for expected future improvements in longevity. - 5.37 Figures 5.1 and 5.2 show the expected age at death for a 65 year old male pension scheme member at the valuation date (Figure 5.1) and for a male pension scheme member retiring at age 65, twenty years after the valuation date (Figure 5.2).
+The dates chosen coincide with the funding valuation report in 2022.
+Figures 5.1 and 5.2 also show the corresponding data published by the Pensions Regulator, on a range of longevity assumptions used for funding purposes by UK private sector arrangements. - 5.38 The Pensions Regulator data in Figures 5.1 and 5.2 are shown separately for valuation dates (September to September years in each case).
+For each year, the following statistics are shown: The 5th percentile of schemes (bottom of the block); - The median of schemes (boundary between the two colours); and - The 95th percentile of schemes (top of the block)